EXealous/CaptureColin/README.md

 - If a user does try to reload the game and has already played, it will provide their previous time, and will not allow them to play again.
 - Added reminder message in popup to take a screenshot.

+## Third Itertation (September)
+- FPL Footy version, with 11 players and 2 decoys added.
+- Updated code to allow for the decoy not to count towards the total.

 ## Future Tweaks
 - Add a button to take a screenshot (and download?)